 How long do sessions last and how often will we meet?
 Sessions last for 45 minutes.
 Ideally, we will meet once week during the initial phase of treatment; I can do the best job at gaining an understanding of your situation and generating a plan if we meet weekly at the beginning of treatment.
 This also helps us to gain momentum in working toward your goals.
 After therapy is underway and gains are being made, we gradually increase the time between sessions as your symptoms improve and your confidence grows.
 However, some people are unable to meet weekly during the initial phase because of time or financial constraints and we may need to proceed at a slower pace.

 How will I pay for your services?
-The fee for the initial session is $175 and $160 for subsequent sessions.
+The fee for the initial session is $185 and $170 for subsequent sessions.
 When patients come to see me they pay me directly with a check or cash.
+I do not take credit cards.
 I do not participate with managed care, insurance company plans, medicare, or medicaid.
 If you are able to see out-of-network providers in your plan, you can submit claims on your own to receive the reimbursement you are entitled to; the billing slip I will give to you at the end of each session usually has the information you need to file your claims.
 Most of my patients submit claims to their insurance company and are reimbursed a portion of their cost.

 What are your office hours?
-I work Monday through Friday mornings and early afternoons, from 8:30am to 2:30 pm AND Monday and Tuesday evenings, from 5:30pm to 8:30pm.
+I work Monday through Friday mornings and early afternoons, from 8:30am to 2:30 pm AND Monday and Tuesday evenings until 6:30pm.

 Do you do home visits or "in-vivo" sessions (ie., leaving the office to work in real-life situations)?
 Yes, home visits and in-vivo sessions can serve an important role in CBT, particularly if you have difficulty applying the skills we work on during sessions to the "real world."
 For these sessions, the total time away from the office is charged (i.e., including travel time), so sessions sometimes need to exceed the usual 45 minutes to allow for travel time.